JazzyCH/BP-MWPM-XZZX-Code/README.md

 to take site-dependency into account.
 For convenience, we denote the $X$ error edge weight for some $e_1$ as $W(X_{e_1})$, and the $Z$ error edge weight for some $e_2$ as $W(Z_{e_2})$.
 And
 $$W(X_{e_1}) = \ln\left(\frac{1 - 2p_x^{(e_1)} - p_z^{(e_1)}}{2p_x^{(e_1)}}\right) \ \ \ \ \ (7),$$
 $$W(X_{e_2}) = \ln\left(\frac{1 - 2p_x^{(e_2)} - p_z^{(e_2)}}{p_z^{(e_2)} + p_x^{(e_2)}}\right) \ \ \ \ \ (8).$$
 The code base provides three types of decoder: BP, MWPM, and BP+MWPM decoder.
-The details of choosing decoders and specifying error models can be found in the notebook `tutorial.ipynb` in the root directory.
+The details of choosing decoders and specifying error models can be found in the notebook `demo.ipynb` in the root directory.

 ## Results and Discussion